Last editedMay 20222 min read

 Step 3: Customise your payment link with advanced details.
 For example, you can decide whether you will require your customer to approve future payments or if they prefer automatic approval for future payment requests.
 You can also determine where to redirect customers once they’ve clicked through to authorise payment.

 Step 4: Save your changes and submit your final payment link using the medium of your choice, whether it’s within an SMS message or email.

 There are numerous benefits to sending out payment links, which is why they’re used by so many different types of businesses.
 Here are a few examples:

 One-off payments for goods or services, or non-regular invoicing.
 Instant Bank Pay links are the best way to do this.

 Businesses without an online store or physical point of sale system need a simple payment option.

 Freelancers or consultants offering professional services can send user payment links for one-off requests.

 Social media stores on Facebook or Instagram can send links to their buyers over a secure platform.

-However, if you need to add information like VAT and recipient details, an email invoice will be more suitable.
-Payment links also don’t specify a due date like an invoice would.
-If you need on-time, regular payments from your clients to promote a steady cash flow, this may not be the best option.
-As a result, payment links are best used as part of a wider payment strategy.
+Bear in mind that if you need to add information like VAT and recipient details, an email invoice will be more suitable.
+Payment links themselves don’t specify a due date as an invoice would, however, you can add a payment link to an invoice, which would show a due date.
+If you need on-time, regular payments from your clients to promote a steady cash flow, Instant Bank Pay may not be the best option.
+As a result, payment links are a great complement to your recurring payments strategy.